savoy9/AlexsPublicPowerBIStuff/Inclusive Data Infastructure/Inclusive Data Infastructure.md

 On the business analyst side, we have many a long list of technical skills represented: Power BI, Excel, Python, R, SQL, SSRS, Tableau, SAS, SAP, Big Query, Red Shift, Hadoop, Hive, Visual Basic, C#, Kusto.

 Diversity in professional and technical background will inform the design of our data infastructure in important ways, but it is not the only kind of diversity that is common to our group.
 We also have an incredible and growing set of cultural and ethnic backgrounds.
 We have teams on five continents and dozens of cities.
 All of these different cultures and backgrounds come diverse references for communication, for learning, for story telling, for decision making [3].

-Ultimately, these are the behaviors we are empowering to be done more effectively through data.
+Ultimately, these are the behaviors we are empowering.
+As a result we also need to plan for varied communication styles and mediums.
+This impacts both our trainning and support plans and the design of our systems and reports.

+How does this impact our infastructure design?
+--

+self serve

+self serve is a reality at microsoft

+double edge sword

+central is accessible

+enable and empower unusually technical users

+all capabilites available to all

+compliance built into all levels

+security by data type, not by access mode

+central bi must ship or shadow bi

+build a fast feedback loop to avoid shadow BI.
+Flywheel. protoypes, not shadows

+GTM and trainning.

 [1] [We really like this framing](https://www.microsoft.com/en-us/about)
-[2] This post is going to be THICK with Microsoft buzz words because it is about positioning the role of data infastructure at the center of our cultural ethos.
+[2] This is the end of the Microsoft buzz words.
+I'm using them on purpose because the post is about positioning the role of data infastructure at the center of our cultural ethos.
 [3] Professional background can have a big impact on this as well.
 Sterotypically, our cross lake transplants from amazon are much more comfortable with the essay than the slide deck.